 11. Remix, setting the robot to 1.

-12. Leave to rest by putting a cloth on the bowl one or two hours more.
+12. Leave to rest by putting a cloth on the bowl for at least one or two hours more.

 13. The dough should have lifted as shown in the picture.

-15. Put the sticky dough in a cake pan covered with baking paper.
+15. Put the dough in a cake pan covered with baking paper.

-16. Leave to rest while preheating the oven to its maximum heat (280-300°C in my case) and cook for five minutes.
+16. Leave to rest while preheating the oven to its maximum heat (280-300°C in my case) and cook for ten minutes.
+Add more baking time if the bread smells of yeast or is damp to the core.

 17. Turn off the oven, leaving the bread inside.
 When the oven is cold, you can take out the bread and treat yourself.